ui3TD/IM-HarmonyIntegration/README.md

 # IM-HarmonyIntegration
 This [BepInEx](https://github.com/BepInEx/BepInEx) plugin integrates [Harmony](https://github.com/pardeike/Harmony) into Idol Manager.
 You need this installed to activate any Harmony mods for Idol Manager on Steam Workshop.

-The in-game mod manager has been patched to search for and load _HarmonyID_.dll in each mod's folder, where "_HarmondyID_" is a field in the mod's info.json file.
+The in-game mod manager has been patched to search for and load _HarmonyID_.dll in each mod's folder, where "_HarmonyID_" is a field in the mod's info.json file.
 Toggling mods in-game will enable/disable the Harmony patches as expected.

 Mod devs must make sure that the .dll is a C# library built on .NET 4.6 that includes Harmony compatible patches.
 Do not initiate the Harmony instance in your mod (i.e. do not include an Awake() method).
 IM-HarmonyIntegration controls all patching/unpatching operations.